godatadriven/godatadriven-blog/content/public-data-science-accelerator.md

 | Non-traditional data and features | Build image processing models |
 | Time series       | Predict an optimal portfolio for the stock market |

 [More information](https://training.xebia.com/data-science/data-science-accelerator-program/ "Details of Data Science Accelerator Program")

+<iframe width="853" height="480" src="https://www.youtube.com/embed/rHhXilXE-2o?rel=0" frameborder="0" allowfullscreen></iframe>

 ## Reasons to join

 Here’s six reasons to attend the Data Science Accelerator Program:
-•	In-depth: Our experienced trainers make the content come alive and make sure that you dive deep into every single topic
+*	In-depth: Our experienced trainers make the content come alive and make sure that you dive deep into every single topic
-•	Applicable: No theoretical or abstract approach.
+*	Applicable: No theoretical or abstract approach.
 We took the effort to create the content based on our real-life experience with data science.
 You can be certain that the content is fit to be used in any organization.
-•	Dynamic: Because we have developed the content in-house, we are able to adapt the pace of the program to every participant and allow as much time for questions and interaction as required.
+*	Dynamic: Because we have developed the content in-house, we are able to adapt the pace of the program to every participant and allow as much time for questions and interaction as required.
-•	Certificate: After the program you receive an official certificate of participation.
+*	Certificate: After the program you receive an official certificate of participation.
-•	More value: The unique curriculum provides you with all the necessary tools and state-of-art techniques to develop models that are more valuable for your organization.
+*	More value: The unique curriculum provides you with all the necessary tools and state-of-art techniques to develop models that are more valuable for your organization.
-•	Access to a unique network: Tap into the knowledge and expertise of the most seasoned practitioners, share experiences with data scientists from enterprise organizations, and gain direct insight into the roadmap of leading technology providers.
+*	Access to a unique network: Tap into the knowledge and expertise of the most seasoned practitioners, share experiences with data scientists from enterprise organizations, and gain direct insight into the roadmap of leading technology providers.

 ## Prerequisites
 The Data Science Accelerator Program was developed to take the skills of data scientists with some experience to the next level.